chrisferrer/blog/_posts/2020/2020-02-19-Bluetooth-Headphones-A-Ranking.markdown

 ### The Good
 #### Noise Canceling
-* The Best noise canceling among the lot.
+* The Best noise-canceling among the lot.
 The Sony’s beat out the Jabra and Master Dynamic, but not by much.

 #### Sound
 * Initially very flat and frankly boring.
 However, with the Sony Headphone app, you can add a lot more punch, and make them sound jaunty.